-Lakeside Academy Treatment & Programs
+Lakeside Academy Treatment and Programs

-At Lakeside Academy, we want our students to actualize the potential we see in them, and work with them to recognize and alleviate self-destructive habits that may arise during their teenage years.
+At Lakeside Academy, we want our students to actualize the potential we see in them and work with them to recognize and alleviate self-destructive habits that may arise during their teenage years.
 With this goal in mind, we specifically include self-destructive behavior and cutting in their initial assessment in order to get them into onsite mental health care if needed.
-That way they can start talking and building that foundation with one of our professionals, and have the option to work with someone their entire time here, if needed.
+That way they can start talking and building that foundation with one of our professionals and have the option to work with someone their entire time here if needed.

 The boys will live on our campus in our dorm rooms with multiple boys sharing a room.
 We designed the living situation this way in order to build a sense of community among the boys, and have successfully found that they do open up and share concerns with one another.
 However, if someone is struggling with ongoing and continual cutting, we may not be the best place for them, because the boys have access to so many different tools and objects here on campus with our interactive programs.